past Tense in German Grammar

 Usage

-When do you use Imperfect in German?
+When do you use imperfect in German?

-We use the German imperfekt for:
+We use the German imperfect for:

 -